 Another Chief Constable for Sussex

 Joe Edwards took up this important post on 17 February 2006, at a time when the reputation of the force was being seriously questioned.
-While his prime concern may be the future of the force and the plans for its eventual merger with Surrey police, it is vital that he does not evade the past.
-The conduct of Sussex Police over the past decade has, on occasions, been shameful.
-The man who now leads that force should have the courage to confront the past as he prepares for a better future.
+While his prime concern may have been the future of the force and the plans for its eventual merger with Surrey police, the cloud of past events would not disperse.
+The conduct of Sussex Police over many years has, on occasions, been shameful.

 February 2006 — The Ashley case goes on